-The feedback was mainly from concerned sages in the security and identity industry.
+The feedback was mainly from concerned experts in the security and identity industry.
 I was invited to a number of events organised by EEMA to get more feedback and present the idea to the wider community.
 So far so good in terms of positive vibes about our innovation.
 However, the ever-fluctuating state of the GDPR status proved something of a deterrent in terms of unlocking the purse strings of an investor though.

 What is interesting is that despite the growing user demand for personal data management solutions that they can trust, the market is not putting cash into this sector… Yet.
-The other motivation was to see what KnowNow created would be open, interoperable and standards-based.
-Plus, we saw the future was not in protecting the idea but promoting the concept as a standard.
+The other motivation was to see if what KnowNow created would be open, interoperable, and standards-based.
+Plus, we saw the future was not in protecting the idea but in promoting the concept as a standard.
 KnowNow just happens to be the first provider.